D-Alex/rbind/README.md

-# Library for automatically genereating ffi-bindings for c/c++ libraries'
+# Library for automatically genereating ffi-bindings for c/c++ libraries

 Rbind is developed to automatically generate ruby bindings for OpenCV but is not tight to this library.
 It allows to import already wrapped types from other